-To find the right keywords, companies need to get into the minds of the consumer.
-They need to think about terms that their ideal customers would use to describe their business or product/service.
-Terms that they use to talk about their problems, concerns, and ideas will help companies find the keywords they can use to describe their product or service when creating content.
+To find the right keywords, you need to get into the mind of the consumer.
+You need to think about terms that your ideal customers would use to describe your business or product/service.
+Thinking about terms that they use to talk about their problems, concerns, and ideas will help you find keywords that you can use to describe your product or service when creating content.

-They can find this information through studying different articles, blogs, and forums about their topic to see exact words used to describe any pain points that a company is trying to resolve with their product or service and any other phrases that have been used to describe the product/service.
+You can find this information by studying different articles, blogs, and forums about the topic you’re interested in.
+On these platforms, you can see the exact words used to describe any pain points that your company is trying to resolve with its product or service.
+You can also identify any other phrases that have been used to describe the product/service.

 2) Start broad, then narrow down

-To pinpoint the popularity of a term, companies should compile a list that they can later use with software or SEO tools, to monitor and judge which keyword from the list is the most popular.
+To pinpoint the popularity of a term, you should compile a list that you can later use with software or SEO tools, to monitor and judge which keyword from the list is the most popular.
 The popularity of a term is based on how much content has been written about it, the number of forum discussions, and how many press opportunities already exist.

-Starting broad and going through the process helps companies because it gives them both a direct and indirect route to the keywords that makes sense to their audience.
-They cannot only use keywords that are directly related to their brand, but they can also use words with the slight association to reach an even bigger audience.
+Starting broad and going through the process helps you because it gives you both a direct and indirect route to the keywords that make sense to your audience.
+Beyond using keywords that are directly related to your brand, you can also use words with a slight association to reach an even bigger audience.

 3) Analyze current keywords

-This step works for both companies with an existing keyword strategy and those who are just starting.
-If a company already has a website and online presence, they probably already have a list of keywords that have been used and keywords that they are trying to rank for.
-Companies that are just starting can analyze the high-performing keywords for their industry that drive relevant traffic so they can establish their keyword strategy.
+This step works for both companies with an existing keyword strategy and those who are just starting out.
+If your company already has a website and online presence, you probably already have a list of keywords that have been used and keywords that you are trying to rank for.
+If you are just starting out, you can analyze the high-performing keywords for your industry.
+Find out what drives relevant traffic so you can establish your keyword strategy.

-From there, they should run an analysis to see how each keyword is performing by looking at their ranking history and search volume.
-The metrics gathered will help companies separate the right performing keywords from those that only provided sufficient to low search volume and impressions.
+From there, you should run an analysis to see how each keyword is performing by looking at your ranking history and search volume.
+The metrics gathered will help you separate the high-performing keywords from those that only provided sufficient to low search volume and impressions.

 4) Formulate your goals

-Having goals in place gives companies a sense of direction with their research and strategy.
-There have been many times when keyword research shows terms that a company could rank for, but they may not attract as many visitors as expected.
-Setting goals helps improve their chances of SEO success and avoid targeting irrelevant terms or keywords that provide little to no return on investment.
+Having goals in place gives you a sense of direction with your research and strategy.
+There have been many times when keyword research shows terms that a company could rank for.
+However, they may not attract as many visitors as expected.
+Setting goals helps improve your chances of SEO success.
+It avoids targeting irrelevant terms or keywords that provide little to no return on investment.

 5) Assess the competitive landscape

-We have touched on this a bit previously, but when companies are first starting their keyword strategy, they should look at the keywords that already exist in their industry and develop them from there.
-This tactic also works for companies looking for other sources to find keywords they should be ranking for.
+When you are first starting your keyword strategy, you should look at the keywords that already exist in your industry and develop them from there.
+This tactic also works if you are looking for other sources to find keywords you should be ranking for.
 The competition is an excellent source for keyword research because it provides access to existing companies that may have uncovered and capitalized on other opportunities.

 How to use keywords to boost your PR campaign

-Digital marketing has dramatically benefited from keyword research and PR; it has helped companies optimize their PR content through SEO.
-Through keyword research, companies can create their content focusing on the high-performing keywords to drive relevant traffic.
+Digital marketing has dramatically benefited from keyword research and PR.
+In fact, it has helped companies optimize their PR content through SEO.
+Through keyword research, you can create content that is focused on high-performing keywords and drives relevant traffic.

 1) Write headlines that attract the audience

-With the researched keywords, companies can create headlines that draw readers in and retains their attention.
-PR campaigns require all types of headlines, but the bottom line is that all of them need to include easily searched keywords.
+With the researched keywords, you can create headlines that draw readers in and retain their attention.
+PR campaigns require all types of headlines.
+Nevertheless, the bottom line is that all of them need to include frequently-searched keywords.

 2) Maximize website copy and blog posts